 Gender equality matters in private sector development.
 Despite advancement in technology and regulatory environments, women remain underrepresented in infrastructure as employees, in senior management, the supply chains etc. The evidence is clear: enabling greater equality of opportunity for women and men in the infrastructure and natural resources sector can yield significant rewards.
 When gender equality efforts increase, it is not just companies that benefit but also women, families, communities, and countries as a whole.

-of board seats in the top 500 global mining companies are held by women.
+Of board seats in the Top 500 mining companies are held by women

-of global care work is performed by women, often in combination with formal or informal income-earning work and while navigating specific safety concerns.
+Of all care work is performed by women while in income-earning work & navigating safety concerns

-of women worldwide have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence.
+Of women have experienced either physical or sexual violence by an intimate partner or non-partner

 At IFC, the Sustainable Infrastructure Advisory team focuses on the advancement of social and economic opportunities for women and where possible, on gender minorities and other underserved people.
 We collaborate with infrastructure client companies to advance gender equality and create opportunities for women.
 This involves supporting women as leaders, employees, and entrepreneurs throughout the supply chain.
 Additionally, we assist them in adopting gender-smart solutions, such as providing childcare support for working parents, implementing family-friendly workplace policies, establishing respectful workplace frameworks, and achieving gender equality certifications.
 We also codify lessons learned and prior experiences into tools, briefs, case studies, and other knowledge and communications assets to promote client work and IFC thought leadership.